Teaching that Matters for Migrant Students: Understanding Levers of Integration in Scotland, Finland and Sweden (TEAMS)

 The main aims of the project are to: 1) understand how schools and teachers can address barriers and create opportunities for migrant integration in schools and 2) help teachers and school leaders meet the needs of migrant students.

-This research is ongoing and we are currently recruiting schools to participate in this project.
-It employs social network analysis and ethnographic research across six school sites in Scotland, Finland and Sweden to examine how teachers interact with students, their families, school colleagues, specialists and external agencies to address risks of exclusion, underachievement or other forms of marginalisation.
+This research is ongoing and we are now collecting data.
+It employs social network analysis and ethnographic research across seven school sites in Scotland, Finland and Sweden to examine how teachers interact with students, their families, school colleagues, specialists and external agencies to address risks of exclusion, underachievement or other forms of marginalisation.
 A comprehensive, mixed-method analysis of both the structures and nature of teachers’ day-to-day interactions over three school terms will help us understand how they build inclusive school communities, which are critical for building ‘protective networks’ to address barriers to learning for migrant students.
 The cross-country design allows us to gauge the impact of particular policies and strategies that facilitate migrant integration across contexts.

 TEAMS will conduct a comprehensive analysis of migrant integration in schools, including: